Dr. Lauren Elder, PhD, ABPP (she/her)

 Identities: Neurodivergent, graduate student, ciswoman

-Specialties:. neurodiversity (ADHD, Autism, PDA), affirming psychological testing (children, teens, adults), power- and gender-based violence
+Specialties:. neurodiversity (ADHD, Autism, PDA), affirming psychological testing (children, teens, adults), affirming therapy (children, teens, adults), executive functioning, newly diagnosed ADHD and autism, unmasking, neurodiversity in women and girls, power- and gender-based violence

 Avital Sutin, M.A. (she/her)